Chowan County was named for the Chowanoke Indians which inhabited the Albemarle Sound area around 1586.

 The notorious pirate Blackbeard is said to have visited Edenton Bay.
 Governor Eden was suspected of giving aid to Blackbeard.
 In 1718 Governor Spottswood of Virginia sent out a force that caught and executed the famous pirate.

-The Cupola House was built in 1725 and is the oldest house in town still standing.
+The Cupola House was built in 1725 and is one of the oldest houses in town still standing.
+It is one of the most architecturally significant eighteenth century homes and is very well preserved.
 By mid 1700's about fifty houses had been built.

 North Carolina was taken over directly by the crown in 1729 and the Proprietor Granville insisted on keeping his property rights in Edenton.
 Francis Corbin, his agent, acquired the Cupola House and drew money and influence into Edenton.
 Many large impressive homes were built in this Granville era.
 St Paul 's Church was built in 1736 and the Court House in 1767.
 It is one of the oldest in continuous use in our country.